mercoglianoisidoro/test_pages/container.md

 **Container:**
 (from docker.com) a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

+Containers are the building blocks for cloud architectural patterns.

 ## Techonologies:

 ### Docker